strlentv/teletext-is-not-dead/README.md

 ## Possible upgrades
 - Sound is not yet implemented, but it is possible to use PWM output as a poor-man's audio DAC.
 - With proper resistor values, it is possible to generate low-resolution 16-level grayscale images on the video output.
-- There is an unpopulated place for an I2C EEPROM on the board.
+- The I2C EEPROM can be used to store demo-related data up to 128kbytes.
 - It is possible to add a daughterboard to P1.

 ## Any remarks?